-- 3.17 Surface materials can have a significant impact upon the character of an area (particularly within conservation areas), and can be an important design element of a new development.
+3.51 Surface materials can have a significant impact upon the character of an area (particularly within conservation areas), and can be an important design element of a new development.
 Roads, footpaths and other areas of hard landscaping should be designed to cultivate a 'sense of place' and to contribute positively to the character of an area.
-Retention and/or reinstatement of materials such as setts, cobbles, sandstone kerbs and flags will therefore be expected where works are carried out on roads and pavements in order to not degrade the character and quality of the area. - 3.18 The inclusion of a landscaping scheme should be treated as an essential consideration in the design process, not an afterthought.
+Retention and/or reinstatement of materials such as setts, cobbles, sandstone kerbs and flags will therefore be sought, in consultation with the Local Highways Authority, where works are carried out on roads and pavements in order to not degrade the character and quality of the area.

+3.52 The inclusion of a landscaping scheme should be treated as an essential consideration in the design process, not an afterthought.
 Landscaping schemes can take two forms: soft landscaping which includes tree and shrub planting; and hard landscaping concerning paving, walls etc. Where appropriate, the Council may require the partial implementation of a landscaping scheme prior to the completion of the development in order to reduce the impact of the construction works on site in the interim period.
 The proposed development should be situated to reflect the mature growth of species above ground and landscaping schemes should take account of the position of underground services.

-- 3.19 In areas where there are no significant local traditions or where positive character elements are lacking, proposals should seek to create a strong and attractive local identity through intelligent, innovative and imaginative design. - 3.20 In addition to this policy consideration must also be given to any additional design guidance/policies or site specific supplementary planning documents including those set out in Neighbourhood Plans.
+3.53 In areas where there are no significant local traditions or where positive character elements are lacking, proposals should seek to create a strong and attractive local identity through intelligent, innovative and imaginative design.

+3.54 In addition to this policy consideration must also be given to any additional design guidance/policies or site specific supplementary planning documents including those set out in Neighbourhood Plans.

-3.21 The Government attached great importance to good design as it is a key aspect of sustainable development.
+3.55 The Government attached great importance to good design as it is a key aspect of sustainable development.
 The NPPF states that Local Plans should develop robust and comprehensive policies that set out the quality of development that will be expected.
 Therefore the alternative option to have no policy would not meet the policy objectives of the NPPF.

-3.22 Policies CP5 Design and CP7 Use of Traditional Materials have been combined and refreshed in this new design policy.
+3.56 Policies CP5 Design and CP7 Use of Traditional Materials have been combined and refreshed in this new design policy.